 Tip 2: Give examples of how you cope with pressure from workload.

 Sample Answer: Stepping into the role of curriculum and instruction director, I knew I had to deal with the workload and time mismanagement, so I have trained myself for it.
 I have trained my brain to deal with heavy workload and work efficiently in any situation and surrounding.

 20. How Do You Handle Difficult People?

-Tip 1: The interviewer wants to see how well you can work over masses
+Tip 1: The interviewer wants to see how well you work with people.

-Tip 2: Show him your skills in human management
+Tip 2: Show off your people skills and problem solving idea.

-Answer: My skills in managing difficult people grew when I was in my teaching career, and now when I have steeped to this position of Curriculum and Instruction Director.
-I have dealt with people, and I have gained a certain understanding of human psychology.
-I understand what such people need, and I give them that after which they do as I say.
+Sample Answer: My skills in managing difficult people grew while I was in my teaching career.
+In this position of curriculum and instruction director, I expect to deal with different types of people.
+I have gained a certain understanding of human psychology.
+I understand what people need and I give them that, after which they are more willing to follow my directions.

-These were a few questions that will be asked in an interview for the Curriculum and Instruction Director Position.
-You can prepare these questions and can also alter these answers according to your background and experience.
-The given tips will help you practice your interview responses better.
+These are a few questions that may be asked in an interview for the curriculum and instruction director position.
+You can prepare these questions and adjust the answers according to your background and experience.
+The tips will help you practice your interview responses better.